 Leogang and Fieberbrunn are located in another valley and are accessible by slopes (again, only when the upper lifts and gondolas are running) and car/taxi from Saalbach and Hinterglemm.

-When we departed for our ski holiday, COVID-19 wasn’t a “thing” in Europe yet.
-I remember rumblings of a few reported cases in Italy but, overall, there was no heightened awareness.
+COVID-19 wasn’t a “thing” in Europe when we departed for our ski holiday.
+I remember rumblings of a few reported cases in Italy, but, overall, there was no heightened awareness.

 In fact, there was so little concern about COVID-19 in Austria and Europe that the organizers of the Audi FIS Ski World Cup 2020 moved the competition from China to the Skicircus (specifically, Hinterglemm) due to the outbreak of COVID-19 in China.